George Floyd protests in Louisiana: Alexandria

 On May 31, dozens of protesters walked peacefully through downtown Alexandria chanting for "justice, peace, and equality."
 On June 2, another crowd held a protest at the Rapides Parish Courthouse, and on June 3, several hundred protesters marched to the Alexandria Public Safety Complex.

 Baton Rouge

 On May 30, a vigil was held at a church.
 May 31: hundreds marched to the Louisiana State Capitol building.
 Additional protests took place on Siegen Lane on the evenings of May 31, June 1, and June 2.

 Houma

 On May 31, 66 protesters gathered at the Terrebonne Courthouse Square and peacefully demonstrated against police killings for three hours.

 Lafayette

 On May 31, several hundred people peacefully protested at a rally held at the corner of University Avenue and Johnston Street by the campus of the University of Louisiana at Lafayette.
 After listening to speeches in Girard Hall, the crowd lined the sidewalks for a demonstration before marching to the Lafayette police station at the end of University Avenue.

 Lake Charles

 On May 31, about 300 people attended a peaceful protest rally at the corner of Broad Street and Enterprise Boulevard.

+Metairie

+On June 12, around two dozen people marched to the Jefferson Parish Sheriff's Office to protest police brutality.